 The culture of Canada covers the arts, culinary, literature, and the socio-economic elements that represent the people of Canada and the identity if the country.
-The culture of Canada has been promoted by the European culture and tradition and by its native cultures.
-Canadian culture derives from the range of constituent personalities and policies that fight for a just society.
-Canada is divided into six Aboriginal social areas based on the geographic regions with tribes from the same region sharing a great number of cultural affinities.
-These cultural areas of Canada include;
+Canada is divided into six Indigenous social areas based on the geographic regions with tribes from the same region sharing a great number of cultural affinities.
+These cultural areas of Canada include:

 The Northwest Coast cultural area was the most delimited cultural area of the native North America.
 The traditional economies of the Northwest Coast depended on the aquatic resources.
 The people of the Northwest Coast spoke some North American Native languages including Penutian, Tsimshianic, and Wakashan.
 The people of Northwest Coast were mainly hunters and gatherers.
 Simple technologies and tools characterize fishing and gathering cultures.
 The technology of the Northwest Coast cultural areas was influenced by woodwork which was facilitated by abundant worked species of trees.

 Northwest Plateau cultural area consists of high plateaus between the British Columbus coastal mountains and the Rocky Mountains.
 It comprises of grassland and subarctic forest.
 The traditional family represented in the plateau includes the Salishan languages.
 The abundant natural resources of the plateau were the major stimulus that attracted the non-local people to the areas.
 Fur trading was a major economic activity that accelerated the growth of the area.
 Gold was also a major commodity in Northwest Plateau cultural area.
 Culture and tradition were passed on orally without any records written on the same.
 The people on the plateau were mainly hunters who relied on trapping to acquire food.